 Now add something to bind the crumbs together.
 An egg, or some mild mustard, or some melted butter or spread.

 Season with salt and pepper and any combination of mixed herbs, mustard, capers, chopped up gherkin, chopped up anchovy fillets or paste, tomato paste, any tinned fish, sweetcorn or bacon/ham bits, which you have cooked with the onion (if using).
+Have a rummage in the fridge and freezer for little bits and pieces that have been stashed away.

 What you are looking to achieve is a moist but non runny mix like a conventional stuffing.